salma-zahra/CAPP30239-FA22/week_01/README.md

 I worked in management consulting before joining Harris, and creating data visualizations :chart_with_upwards_trend: was one of my favorite parts of the job.

-I'm here to learn more about how I can make data :numbers: more accessible and beautiful for people.
+I'm here to learn more about how I can make data :data: more accessible and beautiful for people.